 The most important quality to have is compassion.
-Compassion towards oneself and others help buffer us to the emotional impact of the work we do.
-Those who work in the caring industry are unique because they have the capacity to care for those which are not their own flesh and blood.
+Compassion towards oneself and others helps buffer us to the emotional impact of the work we do.
+Those who work in the care industry are unique because they have the capacity to care for those which are not their own flesh and blood.
 Compassion relates to having a deep commitment to alleviate the suffering of others and ourselves.
 Those without compassion for others will not last in the caring industry.
 Furthermore, the young people and their colleagues will be able to spot that they are not caring.
 Compassion should not be confused with sympathy.
 Sympathy requires us to get into the same negative emotional state as the person whom we have a duty of care to support.
 Therefore, it does not help them or help us, as how can we support those if we are also feeling overwhelmed and unable to cope?

-We need to be able to see the positives in every situation, if we are to work therapeutically with young people.
-Furthermore, when times are tough and if things aren’t quite going to plan, we need to hold on to these positives.
+We need to be able to see the positives in every situation if we are to work therapeutically with young people.
+When times are tough and if things aren’t quite going to plan, we need to hold on to these positives.
 Working with young people is challenging, but it can also be extremely rewarding.
 We are likely to feel that it is more rewarding and consider it to be a positive experience if we have a positive attitude towards it in the first place.
 Negativity can breed just as much as positivity can.
 Young people are very attuned to our own thoughts and feelings.
 Our thoughts and feelings can also be put onto the young people without our knowledge.
 Therefore, we need to consider the version of ourselves that is coming across.

 We have considered a number of qualities that we consider are essential for working therapeutically with children.
-If, you feel you hold these qualities and you are not working with young people, we would strongly suggest that you seek out these opportunities.
+If you feel you hold these qualities and you are not working with young people, we would strongly suggest that you seek out these opportunities.